apic-ai/apic-bee-pose-dataset/README.md

 </p></details><p></p>

-A definition that is usable in python can be found in [utils/definitions.py](utils/definitions.py) and be used as a lookup table.
+A definition that is usable in python can be found in [utils/definitions.py](utils/definitions.py).
+It can be used as a lookup table.

 ## Visualization